 4. Kibalabog Falls

 Kibalabog Falls is one of the least known Bukidnon tourist spots.
-But don’t let that fool you from visiting this majestic destination.
+But don’t let that fool you into visiting this majestic destination.
 It has multiple layers, making it one of the highest waterfalls in Bukidnon.

 5. Lake Apo